-Covid-19: US toll crosses 33,000 as Trump unveils plan to reopen country’s economy

-India has almost 13,000 cases, and 420 people have died of complications arising from the virus.
+Covid-19: India is likely to grow at 7.4% in 2021-’22, says RBI governor

+The Reserve Bank of India on Friday said the Indian economy was expected to “post a sharp turnaround” and regain its “pre-coronavirus, pre-slowdown” performance by growing at 7.4% in 2021-’22.
+RBI Governor Shaktikanta Das also reduced the reverse repo rate by 25 basis points from 4% to 3.75%.

+India’s patient count rose more than 1,000 to reach 13,387 this morning.
+The nationwide toll went up to 437, the Ministry of Health’s numbers showed.

-The United States’ toll from the novel coronavirus reached 33,101 on Thursday, as 4,491 people died of the virus in a single day.
+Meanwhile, the United States’ toll from the novel coronavirus reached 33,101 on Thursday, as 4,491 people died of the virus in a single day.
 This came as President Donald Trump unveiled phased plans to reopen the country’s economy.

-India’s health ministry has confirmed 420 deaths due to Covid-19 so far, and the number of positive cases reached 12,759 by Thursday evening.
-States have reported several more cases that are yet to be confirmed by the Centre.
-Maharashtra has recorded 3,202 cases.
-Meanwhile, the government has denied that enough testing was not being done, with the Indian Council of Medical Research claiming that 23 out of every 24 tests were yielding a negative result in India.

 Covid-19, the disease caused by coronavirus, has affected 21.57 lakh people, and caused 1.44 lakh deaths in the world, according to the Johns Hopkins University tracker.